 50% of birds die from psittacosis if left untreated, but you can successfully treat it with a course of antibiotics.

 Beak malocclusion is where the top and bottom parts of the beak don’t align.
 This causes an overgrown or misshapen beak, making it difficult for pineapple green cheek parrots to eat, drink, and file their beaks down.
 It’s usually due to injury or a genetic abnormality.

 Aspergillosis is a fungal infection that causes respiratory disease in parrots and upper and lower respiratory problems, affecting the sinuses and lungs.
 The fungus is slow-growing and damages the bodily tissues over weeks to months.

 Unfortunately, affected parrots rarely show symptoms until an organ or system is severely compromised.
 However, when symptoms show, they include:

 - Tail bobbing

 - Fluffed feathers

-Aspergillosis is a complex condition to treat and takes a long time.
+Aspergillosis is a complex condition to treat.
 That’s because the location of the infection and the way the body reacts to it make it hard for the drugs to work.
-The parrot must have a strong immune system for it to work.
+The parrot must have a strong immune system.

 Pineapple green cheek conure parrots make great pets for owners who have time, energy, and love to commit.
-With training, they can become fun playmates and a firm friend for years to come.
+With training, they can become fun playmates and a firm friend for several decades.